Practice Profile

 From October 2024 to January 2025, she was supervised by Ned Westaway.
 During this time, she assisted on a number of judicial reviews as well as an international arbitration.
 From February to June 2025, she was supervised by Cain Ormondroyd whom she assisted on a large compulsory purchase compensation claim as well as a number of cases concerning rating.
 From July to September 2025, she was supervised by Michael Fry.
 During this time, she assisted on planning enforcement cases and high court injunctions.

-Emma has a keen interest in environmental law, having assisted on a number of cases in this area under the supervision of Ned Westaway.
-Emma’s experience includes:
+As a pupil she assisted on a number of cases in this area under the supervision of Ned Westaway.

 - International arbitration which raised international environmental law and domestic environmental law issues.

-- A statutory challenge to a Minerals and Waste Plan.
+- A statutory challenge to a Minerals and Waste Plan: The National Farmers’ Union v Herefordshire Council & Ors [2025] EWHC 536 (Admin).

 - Research on international human rights law and climate change.